ioccc-src/winner/1995/README.md

 # Twelfth International Obfuscated C Code Contest

-Look at the README.md file for the given winning entry for information on how to compile and run the winning program.
+View the `index.html` web page for the given winning entry for information on how on how to compile and run the winning program.
 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the `Author's remarks` section for even more details.

-The IOCCC has an official home page, <https://www.ioccc.org>, which contains previous winning entries, information about the judges, announcements and much more.
+The IOCCC has an official home page, [www.ioccc.org](https://www.ioccc.org), which contains previous winning entries, information about the judges, announcements and much more.